Versatile pastry base, with a dietary requirement twist.

 What's in it?!

-Use pesticide free/organic and Australian ingredients when possible :)
+Use pesticide free/organic and Australian ingredients when possible :) and please use kitchen SCALES to weigh all the ingredients.

 Mix dry ingredients

-Refrigerate covered (so that it doesn't dry out) for 1 hour until easier to handle
+Refrigerate covered (so that it doesn't dry out) for 1 hour

 We love to oil our muffin tin and press the dough into mini tarts.
 Mini tarts bake at 175°C for 16-17 min.
 You should get 10-11 mini tarts from this batter (approx 45g/tart).
 We leave them to cool and fill them with low sugar cooked seasonal jam or lightly roasted seasonal organic fruit with a dash of coconut syrup.
 Be creative.